President: Traian Basescu

 Mr Ponta has proved popular with Romanians, but he has faced criticism from some abroad who accuse him of disregard for democratic norms and the rule of law.

-In his very first months in office, he courted controversy by launching a campaign to impeach President Basescu in the midst of the economic crisis, having already ousted the heads of both houses of parliament and the ombudsman.
-Senior European politicians and officials have criticised these steps, which threaten to isolate Romania within the European Union.
+In his very first months in office, he courted controversy by launching a campaign to impeach President Basescu, having already ousted the heads of both houses of parliament and the ombudsman.
+The move were widely criticised by senior European politicians and officials.

 On coming to power, Mr Ponta promised to stick to a deal with international lenders while seeking to "correct social imbalances".
 Romania obtained a 20-billion-euro ($26-billion) rescue package from the IMF, the EU and the World Bank in 2009, in exchange for steps to cut public spending, which helped it emerge from recession.